redkite-labs/redkitecms-docs/book/blocks-management.rst

 ------

 A **Block** is a container for one kind of content.
-A block can contain a simple content like an hypertext, an image, a link but it can contain more articulated kind of contents, like a button, a carousel, a thumbnail from Twitter Bootstrap or a content to add the Facebook like button to your website.
+A block can contain a simple content like an hypertext, an image, a link but it can also contain more articulated kind of contents, like a button, a carousel, a thumbnail from Twitter Bootstrap or the Facebook like button.

-A Block come always with an editor able to manage the handled content.
-Usually editors are rendered inside a popover placed under the block to edit, except hypertext contents, which are directly managed on the page, using an inline editor.
+A Block come always with an editor able to handled its content.
+Usually each editor is rendered inside a popover placed under the block to edit, except hypertext contents, which are directly managed on the page, using an inline editor.